HackTheMak/quarterly-earnings-machine-learning-algo/README.md

 - Provide a description if you like
 - Click on Create
 - Select Role: AutoML - Predictor
-- 1st Role: Select AutoML and then Predictor
 - Click on Continue
 - Click on Update
 - Download the JSON key file